-Objective: Students will be exposed to and learn about Native American rhythm through traditional dance and music, and playing a Native American game.
+Objective: Students will be exposed to and learn about Native American rhythm through traditional dance and music and playing a Native American game.

-Materials: Traditional Native American Music, Native American Art, Pictures of rain or thunderstorms, Game area with a hard floor surface.
+Materials: Traditional Native American Music, Native American Art, Pictures of rain or thunderstorms, a Game area with a hard floor surface.

 Visual Resources: Pictures of rain or thunderstorms, Native American Art